Live home auctions are exciting.

 It can be easy to get swept up in the excitement and begin bidding beyond your price range.
 Be sure to keep your budget and ‘walk-away’ price firm so you don’t risk biting off more than you can chew.

 Auction Tip: Take a friend or family member with you for support, and tell them your strict maximum bidding price so they can help you stick to it.

 Start Low And Go Slow

 It’s not a race, and there’s nothing wrong with bidding in small increments.
 Bidding slowly can help you stay in control and on top of any nerves.

 When calling out your bid, be sure to state it in full (e.g. “$410,000” instead of just the increment “$10,000”).

 No, we don’t mean shooting the elderly lady to your left a threatening side-eye.
 Projecting confidence is a good way to eliminate the competition, so don’t be shy to call out your offer with self-assurance and get a bit aggressive.

+Check out the pros and cons of living in the Gold Coast, Sunshine Coast, Sydney, and Melbourne before you buy.
 And when it’s time to move into your new home, be prepared with our Moving House Checklist.

 Getting ready to move in?
 A self-storage unit can help during the transition.
 Discover our affordable, flexible options here and book today.